brianguenter/Benchmarks/Readme.md

 </details>

 <details>
-    <summary> This is the hand optimized Jacobian, ∂dy/∂y, from the ODE function, above.
-Your Jacobian function should zero out the in place array J which the Jacobian result will be written into, unless you are using sparse arrays. </summary>
+    <summary> This is the hand optimized Jacobian, ∂dy/∂y, from the ODE function, above. </summary>

 ```
 function fjac(J, y, p, t)